 This depends on whether you have any damage to the skin after being treated.
-Laser tattoo removal technology has advanced hugely in recent times, so it is now very much possible to have a new tattoo over the treated skin, as well as have your ink faded for a cover up tattoo.
-If this is your aim, it’s better to go for the most advanced technology available, to limit the risk of any skin damage.
+Laser tattoo removal technology has advanced hugely in recent years, so it is now very much possible to have a new tattoo over the treated skin, as well as have your ink faded for a cover up tattoo.
+If this is your aim, it’s better to go for the most advanced technology available to limit the risk of any skin damage.

 20. Will the treatment be covered by my insurance?